physrisk/website-source/articles/2013/the-phenomenon-of-economic-growth-of-baltic-states.md

 2011.
 This exhibits a more rapid convergence of Baltic states into European economic space.

-![The
-ratio of GDP in US dollars per capita in 1990-2011 to the GDP in reference year 1995 for Baltic and Visegrad states.]({static}/uploads/2013/gdp_baltic_visegrad_group_en.png " The ratio of GDP in US dollars per capita in 1990-2011 to the GDP in reference year 1995 for Baltic and Visegrad states."){#attachment_2437}
+![The ratio of GDP in US dollars per capita in 1990-2011 to the GDP in reference year 1995 for Baltic and Visegrad states.]({static}/uploads/2013/the-phenomenon-of-economic-growth-of-baltic-states.png "The ratio of GDP in US dollars per capita in 1990-2011 to the GDP in reference year 1995 for Baltic and Visegrad states."){#attachment_2437}

 We do consider the universal behavior of new EU economies as a